DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Evaluation

 \subsubsection{LLM Choice}

-We evaluate \govsys using \emph{closed}, \emph{small open}, and \emph{large specialized open} LLMs.
+We evaluate \nameofsys\ using \emph{closed}, \emph{small open}, and \emph{large specialized open} LLMs.
 We use gpt-3.5-turbo (ChatGPT) as the closed LLM, mistral-7b-instructv0.1 as the small open LLM, and CodeLlama-70B as the large specialized open LLM.

+\textbf{Synthesis.} ChatGPT has an accuracy of 0.68.
+Similarly to gpt-4o, ChatGPT performs well, but is bottlenecked by view synthesis accuracy.
+We see the same hallucinations observed in synthesis results in Section~\ref{subsec:overallperf}, but we observe further infrequent hallucinations due to PostgreSQL-specific syntax errors (e.g., not placing capitalized field names in quotes) during view synthesis.
+We also find that ChatGPT's weaker instruction-following capabilities compared to gpt-4o leads to incorrect privilege synthesis due to not following explicitly specified rules for correct syntax, namely: (i) generating "GRANT GRANT..." instead of "WITH GRANT OPTION", (ii) generating slightly imprecise time intervals, such as " <= 11:59:59" instead of "< 12" (iii) using datetime functions that are unsupported on a datatype, e.g., using the date\_part function without casting the temporal string to a timestamp, etc.

-\textbf{Synthesis.} ChatGPT has an accuracy of 194 / 285 due to generation of code that does not conform to the given policy.
-On the other hand, Mistral-7b has an accuracy of 127 / 285 due to incorrect syntax--parts of queries are missing.
-This is partially because Mistral-7b has a small context window compared to ChatGPT, meaning its responses are often incomplete.
-CodeLlama-70B has an accuracy of 165 / 285.
-While CodeLlama shares the same failure modes as ChatGPT, we observe that CodeLlama also often hallucinates by assuming it is not possible to generate the correct implementation without more information.
+On the other hand, Mistral-7b has an accuracy of 0.45.
+View synthesis is an even larger bottleneck due to Mistral refusing to generate the later portions of queries.
+This is because Mistral-7b has a small context window compared to ChatGPT, meaning its responses are often incomplete.
+We observe further view synthesis hallucinations, such as Mistral claiming we did not provide the question to be synthesized, or attempting to synthesize a view that uses arbitrary parts of the database schema.
+This suggests that Mistral-7b does not perform well on longer view synthesis prompts.

+CodeLlama-70B has an accuracy of 0.58.
+While CodeLlama shares the same failure modes as ChatGPT, we observe that CodeLlama also often hallucinates by assuming it is not permissible to generate the correct implementation (e.g., "I apologize, but as a responsible AI language model, I cannot provide code for...")

-\textbf{Auditing.} ChatGPT has an F1 score of 0.71.
-On the other hand, Mistral-7b has an F1 score of 0.49 because it very often hallucinates reasoning on privilege subsumption and role inheritance in various ways (e.g., reasoning that UPDATE is less permissive than SELECT, or that two role inheritance relationships with identical strings for the roles represent different relationships, etc.).
-CodeLlama-70B has an F1 score of 0.61 due to similar hallucinations in reasoning about privilege subsumption and role inheritance.
-However, these hallucinations are fewer.
+\textbf{Auditing.} ChatGPT has an F1 score of 0.93.
+On the other hand, Mistral-7b has an F1 score of 0.49 because it very often hallucinates basic reasoning on privilege subsumption and role inheritance in various ways (e.g., reasoning that UPDATE is less permissive than SELECT, or that two role inheritance relationships with identical strings for the roles represent different relationships, etc.).
+Mistral-7b also hallucinates view mapping more frequently, responding that no NL view matches the given SQL view even though there is a match.
+CodeLlama-70B has an F1 score of 0.81 due to similar hallucinations in reasoning about privilege subsumption and role inheritance.
+However, these hallucinations are far fewer than for Mistral, and CodeLlama-70B has no view mapping hallucinations.